Divorce Mediation Solicitors

 At Atkins Hope, our family law team includes qualified divorce mediator, Juliet Adelman.
 Juliet is a Resolution-accredited specialist with nearly 30 years’ experience in family law.

-To speak with our friendly, expert divorce solicitors, get in touch with your local branch in Croydon, Medway, Blackheath or Guildford.
+To speak with our friendly, expert divorce solicitors, please ring 0208 680 5018 or get in touch with your local branch in Croydon, Medway, Blackheath or Guildford.
 Alternatively, please fill in our online enquiry form and a member of our team will be in touch shortly.

 How our divorce mediation expertise can help you